 Years ago, I tried to dehydrate potatoes, but I ended up with pile of black potatoes.
 I didn’t do my research.
 After getting a 10 pound bag of potatoes for $2 I decided to try again, and this time my potatoes stayed perfectly white after drying.
-The secret is lemon juice, and blanching.
-(No, you do not end up with lemony tasting potatoes.)
-These potatoes can be used in casseroles, crockpot dishes, and scalloped potatoes.
+The secret is lemon juice or citric acid, and blanching.
+Make certain you don’t put lemon juice or citric acid in the boiling water, however, as the potatoes will be left with a lemony flavor.
+These potatoes can be used in casseroles, crockpot dishes, fried into chips, and scalloped potatoes.

-First, you peel, and cut the potatoes in ¼ inch slices.
-Using a mandolin will yield even slices, allowing the potatoes to dry at an even rate.
+First and cut the potatoes in ¼ to 1/8inch slices – it will really depend on how you choose to employ the potatoes.
+Peeling is optional, just as the potatoes are well washed.
+Using a mandolin will yield even slices, allowing the potatoes to dry at the same rate.
+If you have a deli slicer, that’s even better, which makes quicker work of your project.
 But, a knife will work too.

-As you peel the potatoes, put them in a dish with cold water with the juice of a lemon.
-Bring a pot to boil, and cook the potatoes for 4 minutes.
+As you peel the potatoes, put them in a dish with cold water with the juice of a lemon or citric acid.

-Plunge hot potatoes into ice water with lemon juice.
+Plunge hot potatoes into ice water with lemon juice or citric acid.

 Place the potatoes in a single layer in your dehydrator and dehydrate 125 degrees until hard.
 My really thin slices only took 3 hours, but the time depends on thickness of the potatoes.
 I did some a little thicker which took 5 hours.
 Make sure the potato has no soft give at all.
 I store mine in glass jars for immediate use, and in mylar bags for long term storage.